raamana/neuropredict/_sources/results_regr.rst.txt

     residuals_vs_true_targets.pdf

-**Second** *[TO BE PRODUCED]*, a set of CSV files in a subfolder called ``exported_results``, which can used for further posthoc statisical analysis or to produce more customised visualizations.
+**Second** *[to be added]*, a set of CSV files in a subfolder called ``exported_results``, which can used for further posthoc statisical analysis or to produce more customised visualizations.
 The typical contents are shown below - note, filenames may change depending on your input file names.

 .. parsed-literal ::